Columbus, Ohio

 Cincinnati 309,000 Partial Encrypted Yes (some channels)

-Ohio's approach stands in sharp contrast to states like California, where major cities have moved to full encryption.
-All three of Ohio's largest cities maintain some level of public access—proving that transparency is viable even in major urban areas.
+Ohio's approach differs from states like California, where major cities have gone to full encryption.
+All three of Ohio's largest cities maintain some level of public access.

-Beyond Columbus PD, Franklin County's public safety landscape includes multiple agencies with varying encryption status:
+Beyond Columbus PD, Franklin County's public safety agencies have varying encryption status:

 Columbus Fire Division